Linear Regression in Excel (Table of Contents)

-- Multiple R is the correlation coefficient that measures strength of linear relationship between two variables.
-It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating stronger relationship, low value indicating negative and zero value indicating no relationship.
+- Multiple R is the correlation coefficient that measures the strength of a linear relationship between two variables.
+It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating a stronger relationship, a low value indicating negative and zero value indicating no relationship.

 - R Square is the Coefficient of Determination used as an indicator of goodness of fit.
 It lies between 0 and 1, with a value close to 1 indicating that the model is a good fit.
 In this case, 0.57=57% of y-values are explained by the x-values.

-- Adjusted R Square is R Square adjusted for number of predictors in case of multiple linear regression.
+- Adjusted R Square is R Square adjusted for a number of predictors in the case of multiple linear regression.

 - Standard Error depicts the precision of regression analysis.

-- Observations depicts the number of model observations.
+- Observations depict the number of model observations.

 - Anova tells the level of variability within the regression model.

-- Coefficients is the most important part used to build regression equation.
+- Coefficients are the most important part used to build regression equation.